niw/capistrano-forwarding/README.md

 ## Installation

-Add this line in your Gemfile.
+Use bundler, add this line in your Gemfile:

     gem 'capistrano-forwarding'

-And then execute:

-    $ bundle

 Or install it yourself as: